 Mrs. Wilma Vick: The secretary of war has asked me to inform you that your husband, Sgt.
 Harold J. Vick was returned to military control Sept.
 4 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.

 In his own words: “I got quite a jolt when I met Jim face-to-face a hospital ship off Yokohama on September 4th just after the Japs surrendered.
 I had been in the Yokkaichi Prison Camp near Nagoya for a year just before I was liberated by American forces and removed to the hospital ship.”

-A few days later, Harold was on a C-54 flying home.
+A few days later, Harold was on a C-54 flight home.
 The plane landed in Hickam Field in Hawaii before flying to Hamilton Airfield north of San Francisco.
 The photo below was taken while he was a POW in Japan.
 He was awarded the Purple Heart and Bronze Star.
 One lasting effect was that Harold would have nightmares of his time as a POW.

 When asked about his time as a POW, he said, “Words cannot describe the treatment the American soldiers received at the hands of the Jap militarists after Bataan and Corregidor.
 It was sure rough going.”